 Authors

-1 Department of Basic Sciences, Biochemistry and Molecular Biology Section, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, 61355, P.O.Box 145 Ahvaz, Iran
+1 Department of Basic Sciences, Faculty of Veterinary Medicine, Shahid Chamran University of Ahvaz, Ahvaz, Iran.

-3 Razi Vaccines and Serum Research Institute, Agricultural Research education and extension Organization, Ahvaz, Iran.
+2 Razi Vaccines and Serum Research Institute, Agricultural Research, Education and Extension Organization, Ahvaz, Iran.

 Abstract

 Background: Scorpion stings pose a serious public health concern, particularly in Khuzestan Province, Iran.
-The genus Hemiscorpius scorpions are a major cause to scorpion sting and its related death mostly in children.
+The genus Hemiscorpius scorpions are a major cause of scorpion stings and related deaths, mostly in children.

-Results: ISSR-PCR generated 5 bands ranged from 0.9-2.5 kb.
-The results showed that specimen Hl4Ch was clearly different within their groups.
-To validate these findings, a 637-nucleotide fragment of the COI gene was amplified and sequenced from five genetically variable specimens.
-Out of 5 sequences, Hl1Ba and Hl6Be have a relatively close relationship (57%) with H. lepturus reference sequence (KU341987).
+Results: ISSR-PCR generated 5 bands ranging from 0.9 to 2.5 kb.
+The results showed that the specimen Hl4Ch was clearly different within its group.
+To validate these findings, a 637-nucleotide fragment of the COI gene was amplified and sequenced from 5 genetically variable specimens.
+Out of 5 sequences, Hl1Ba and Hl6Be have a relatively close relationship (57%) with the H. lepturus reference sequence (KU341987).
 However, Hl4Ch was placed with a relatively high distance (72%) from the rest of them, next to the other reference sequence Hemiscorpius sp.
 (OP433762.1).

 Conclusion: Although the scorpions of each region were mostly placed together in the phylogeny tree, no major genetic diversity related to regional differences was observed in the province.
-Based on the genetic distance of Hl4Ch from other sequences (12.5%), it can be concluded that it is definitely an intraspecies variation.
+Based on the genetic distance of Hl4Ch from other sequences (12.5%), it is definitely an intraspecies variation.

 Keywords